marcoh00/argon2jni/README.md

 # argon2jni

-argon2jni is a JNI (Java Native Interface) wrapper over the [official Argon2 C library](https://github.com/P-H-C/phc-winner-argon2).
+argon2jni is a JNI (Java Native Interface) wrapper using the [official Argon2 C library](https://github.com/P-H-C/phc-winner-argon2).

 ## What is it?